mashhoorahdal/Mashhoor-Ahdal/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=mashhoor-ahdal&label=Profile%20views&color=0e75b6&style=flat" alt="mashhoor-ahdal" /> </p>

-<p align="left">I'm a frontend developer from India, specializing in creating beautiful and interactive web experiences.</p>
+<p align="left">I'm a frontend,backend developer from India, specializing in creating beautiful and interactive web experiences.</p>

 <p>I'm currently working on <a href="https://edulinx.vercel.app" target="_blank" rel="noopener noreferrer">Edulinx</a>, an innovative education platform.</p>

-<p>I'm passionate about learning and currently expanding my skills in python and AI.</p>
+<p>I'm passionate about learning and currently expanding my skills in Django and DSA.</p>

 <p>If you'd like to get in touch, you can reach me at <a href="mailto:mashhoorahdal1@gmail.com">mashhoorahdal1@gmail.com</a>.</p>